Broken Bird (2024) review: Think ‘May’ but distinctly British

 The story follows the socially inept and rather quirky woman Sybil (Rebecca Calder).
 Sybil spends her days creating taxidermy models out of roadkill and her nights attending poetry meetups.
 After accepting a position as a mortuary worker, she begins to develop an obsession with a man who works at the local museum.
 This obsession will soon turn twisted when a turn of events brings them together in a horrifying manner.

-Broken Bird spent most of 2024 doing the festival circuit.
-It’s finally hit VOD just in time for Halloween.
+Broken Bird spent most of 2024 doing the festival circuit and finally hit VOD just in time for Halloween.
 It seems to be flying under the radar a little, though.
 Despite strong critical reviews dating back to said festival run, most people seem to have missed it.
-That’s par for the course for a lot of British horror, though.
-We aren’t great at actually giving it much in the way of exposure.

 A Quirky Loner… and a Whodunit?